Quick Take

 Puppies

-When they are 6 months old, they can safely eat 2 meals a day.
+When the puppies are 6 months old, they can safely eat 2 meals a day.

 ©Lambos Pavlides/Shutterstock.com

 Caring for a small puppy is a lot of work.
 When they are 8 to 12 weeks old, they’ll need 4 meals a day, though this number drops down to 3 meals a day until they are 6 months old.
-When they are 6 months old, they can safely eat 2 meals a day, though they won’t need quite as much as an adult.
+When they are 6 months old, they can safely eat 2 meals a day, though they won’t need quite as much food as an adult dog.

 Tibetan Spaniel and Children

-When it comes to time with family, these dogs are all too happy to spend time with their family.
-They are always ready to cuddle, but they prefer to have someone come up to them at their own height.
-This might be exactly why young children are such a good companions for them.
+These dogs are all too happy to spend time with their family.
+They are always ready to cuddle, but they prefer to have someone come down to their level.
+This might be exactly why young children are such good companions for them.
 These pups are incredibly attentive when given the attention they need, but their high sensitivity to emotions can be stressful during tantrums.

 As much as this dog loves little ones, they should be supervised.
 The small physique of the Tibetan spaniel can be hurt unintentionally if they engage in rough play.